WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 Article III: MEMBERSHIP AND DUES

-3.01 Active membership in the Booster Club shall be open to any person who has paid the annual dues and is willing to support the purposes of the organization as stated in Article II.
+3.01 Active membership of the Booster Club shall be open to any person who has paid the annual dues and is willing to support the purposes of the organization as stated in Article II.
+The Booster Club is a yearly membership from June 1 to May 31.
 Membership categories are:

 * Regular: 18 years of age and older.